Contra dance: History

+Revival and evolution

-In the 1970s, Sannella and other callers introduced dance moves from English Country Dance, such as heys and gypsies, to the contra dances.
+Contra dance regained popularity in the 1960s as part of the broader American folk music revival, especially among young, counter-cultural dancers in Boston.
+In the 1970s, Sannella and other callers introduced dance moves from English country dance to the contra dances (e.g. heys and right shoulder rounds).
 New dances, such as Shadrack's Delight by Tony Parkes, featured symmetrical dancing by all couples.
-(Previously, the actives and inactives – see Progression – had significantly different roles).
+(Previously, the active and inactive couples — see — had significantly different roles.)
 Double progression dances, popularized by Herbie Gaudreau, added to the aerobic nature of the dances, and one caller, Gene Hubert, wrote a quadruple progression dance, Contra Madness.
 Becket formation was introduced, with partners starting the dance next to each other in the line instead of opposite each other.
 The Brattleboro Dawn Dance started in 1976, and ran semiannually until its hiatus in 2020, due to the COVID-19 pandemic and a lack of staff.

 In the early 1980s, Tod Whittemore started the first Saturday dance in the Peterborough Town House, which remains one of the more popular regional dances.
 The Peterborough dance influenced Bob McQuillen, who became a notable musician in New England.
-As musicians and callers moved to other locations, they founded contra dances in Michigan, Washington, Oregon, California, Texas, and elsewhere.
+As musicians and callers moved to other locations, they founded contra dances in Michigan, Washington, Oregon, California, Texas and elsewhere.

+Gender-free dances

+Traditionally, contra dances were segregated by gender into two roles: gents for men and ladies for women.
+Although modern contra dances allow individuals to dance either role regardless of their gender, "gender-free" contra dances do not use the terms gents and ladies.
+These dances seek to be inclusive of queer individuals, especially nonbinary and transgender individuals, and they often encourage dancers to dance whatever role they want to.
+Some individuals are against switching to gender-free terminology on the basis of tradition.

+As part of his Gay & Lesbian Contra Dance series, Chris Ricciotti organized the first gender-free contra dance in 1989 at Jamaica Plain, MA using armbands as visual signals of roles to include a dancer that was uncomfortable identifying with the traditional role terms:

+I ... remembered hearing about one group who used the convention of a tie or an armband to identify roles.
+I decided to try using this convention at the Jamaica Plain dance, ripping up an old bed sheet to make armbands and asking dancers who were dancing in the traditional gent’s role to tie on one of these ribbons, and identifying them as “armbands” and those dancing the traditional ladies role, not wearing the armbands as the “barearms”.
+This method ended up being an instance hit[sic], and I started using this method of identification for all the gay community dances I went on to organize at that time.
+Since then some callers who have called at our community dances have shortened this identification “Bands” and “Bares” (Bears).